My IPhone # 503 351-7082

 Homeowners:

 DMR Gutters is licensed to work only in Oregon State and prohibited from doing roofing related work, as the liability insurance for roofing is over 500% higher than all the other types of construction.
 There is no 'Gutter Workers Network' for us to refer a good local contractor to you.
 If you are searching for a reliable Gutter Contractor in your area this web site is one of the most comprehensive and honest web sites on gutters and roofing in the world.
 You should find the information here very helpful to better know what questions to ask from your local contractors, and be able to weed them out to find one that you can hopefully rely on.
-In doing so you should save you a lot of money and future headaches (three or four sets of crappy gutters would cost more than one good set)
+In doing so it should save you a lot of money and future headaches (three or four sets of crappy gutters would cost more than one good set, and less wear and tear on your roof-lines)

 .